-What Is a Brindle Dog Coat?
+What is a Brindle Dog?

-Generally, the base color is not much lighter than the stripes.
-So, it can be a subtle but interesting pattern.
+Although the top is usually darker, the base color is generally not much lighter than the stripes.
+For example, brown stripes could appear on a lighter brown coat.
+It can be a subtle but interesting pattern.

 Dog coat color is based on a number of different genes that control two pigments: pheomelanin (red-yellow) and eumelanin (black-brown).